-The Government of Canada has introduced several financial supports to help employers avoid layoffs from the impact of COVID-19, and to support laid-off workers.
+The Government of Canada and the Government of B.C. have introduced several financial supports to help employers avoid layoffs from the impact of COVID-19, and to support laid-off workers.
 These include:

 Canada Emergency Wage Subsidy (CEWS)

-The Canada Emergency Wage Subsidy Program (CEWS) program helps employers retain and pay employees.
+The Canada Emergency Wage Subsidy Program (CEWS) program helps employers retain and pay employees until June, 2021.

 Expanded Work Sharing Program